 The laboratory training period will include a formal induction to good laboratory practice in the diagnosis and management of infection as well as with the clinical presentations and management of infections.
-There will also be an introduction to the management and organisational structures within which the virology service operates.
+There will also be an introduction to the management and organisational structures within which the microbiology service operates.
 It will be important for trainees to understand, at an early stage, the pathology and public health environments on which the diagnosis, prevention and control of infection depends, and the multidisciplinary nature of this environment.
 Following the induction period, the trainee will receive instruction and practical experience in further aspects of bacteriology, virology, mycology and parasitology, both laboratory and clinical.
 The emphasis will be on acquiring basic microbiological and virological knowledge and practical bench skills in a routine laboratory and clinical setting.
 As the trainee progresses through CIT, they will continue to broaden their experience and understanding of common infectious problems and their management.
 The knowledge gained during CIT will be assessed by the FRCPath Part 1 examination.

-The trainee entering higher specialty training in medical virology will have a sound theoretical and practical knowledge of virological practice but will not have had a great deal of unsupervised experience in applying that knowledge.
+The trainee entering higher specialty training in medical microbiology will have a sound theoretical and practical knowledge of microbiological practice but will not have had a great deal of unsupervised experience in applying that knowledge.
 Higher specialty training is thus devoted to acquiring self-sufficiency in the specialty during this period.
-The medical virology trainee will be expected to have specific instruction in infection control and prevention, virology, epidemiology and public health/health protection medicine and will need a broad experience of medical virology training as it is practised in any NHS setting; additional training in microbiology including mycology and parasitology should also be available.
+The medical microbiology trainee will be expected to have specific instruction in infection control and prevention, microbiology, virology, mycology, parasitology, epidemiology and public health/health protection medicine and will need a broad experience of medical microbiology training as it is practised in any NHS setting.

-The structure and operation of the training programme is the responsibility of an STC, which will ensure that every trainee is provided with an appropriate range of educational experience to complete their training.
+The structure and operation of the training programme is the responsibility of a Specialty Training Committee (STC), which will ensure that every trainee is provided with an appropriate range of educational experience to complete their training.